-Application control prevents execution and installation of applications, and prevents them from running scripts.
+Application control (a Premium feature) prevents execution and installation of applications, and prevents them from running scripts.

-Note: Application control is only available for F-Secure product versions 14 and newer.
+Note: Application control is only available for WithSecure product versions 14 and newer.

 Application control reduces the risks that malicious, illegal, and unauthorized software pose in the corporate environment.
 It provides the following features: